Lerik13/online-shop-devices/README.md

 # Online Store of Electronic Devices.
-Client-Server app for marketing purpose
+Client-Server app for marketing purposes.
+On the main page, customer can filter devices by type and brand (+pagination).
+An authorized user can add devices to his shopping cart and mark a rating on the device-info page.
+By clicking on the basket user can observe his shopping cart list with the possibility to delete devices from his shopping cart.
+Admin user has 3 main functionality: add new type, add new brand or add new device.
 ```
 test user: user@user.com, password: user123
 admin: admin@admin.ca, password: admin123
 ```
 using stack of technologies: PERN: PostgreSQL + express + React js + Node.js

+State-management: MobX

 using 2 types of JWT: access-token(live 30 mins) + refresh-token (save in cookie and live longer: 30 days, use it if acces-token is expired in user's browser)

-State-management: MobX

 DB Schema:<br>
 ![DB Schema](https://github.com/Lerik13/online-shop-devices/blob/main/DB_schema.jpg?raw=true "DB Schema")